Key Employee Retention Plans for Closely Held Businesses

 The owner has to decide whether he is willing to make his key employees co-owners.
-If he is, there are numerous equity-based plans that can be adopted which phase in such ownership to provide the maximum incentive to remain with the company.
-Co-ownership can also be accompanied by a stockholders agreement that protects the company from early voluntary termination.
+If he is, there are numerous equity based plans that can be adopted which phase in such ownership to provide the maximum incentive to remain with the company.
+Co-ownership can also be accompanied by a stockholders agreement which protects the company from early voluntary termination.

-The success of many family-owned or closely-held businesses is due largely to the efforts of the founder/owner/manager.
-But unless such businesses have capable successors and key employees, many of these businesses cannot survive the departure of the founder/owner/manager.
-If the owner/manager departs and these key employees leave instead of adapting to new owners/managers, the business may suffer irreparable harm.
+The success of many family owned or closely held businesses is due largely to the efforts of the founder/owner/manager.
+But unless such businesses have capable successors and key employees, many of such businesses cannot survive the departure of the founder/owner/manager.
+If the owner/manager departs and these key employees leave instead of adapting to new owner/managers, the business may suffer irreparable harm.
 Therefore, a business succession plan should be developed to identify and retain key employees.

 It is extremely useful for the owner/manager to know the demonstrated needs of his key employees.
 For example, some key employees may desire an equity stake in the company.
 Others may be more motivated by more current income or more income upon retirement.
 Some may be motivated by being granted more responsibility.
 Others may seek job security.